 Is it necessary to have students’ permission before posting pictures on a departmental website?

 If the student has placed privacy restrictions in Workday, then yes, you must obtain the student’s permission.
 This means that you must check Workday to see if such a restriction has been placed.
 Courtesy would also suggest that you allow all students the choice of whether photos in which they appear are posted.

 Are there special circumstances or legal concerns of privacy pertaining to international students?

 FERPA does not distinguish between international and noninternational students; the confidentiality of all student records is protected.

 Class lists?
 Where can you post them?

-Nowhere - class lists (enrollment information) is protected and confidential.
-Students enrolled in a particular class can have access to the names and email of their fellow students in the class and that can be handled through the online version of the class in LATTE.
+Nowhere.
+Class lists (enrollment information) are protected and confidential.
+Students enrolled in a particular class can have access to the names and email of their fellow students in the class; that information can be accessed via the online version of the class in LATTE.